Whole Farm Planning

 Potential pollutants are categorized and prioritized:

-I. Parasites & Phosphorus: Animal Waste
+I. Parasites & Phosphorus: Animal Waste Storage

 II.
-Pesticides: Mixing and Loading Areas
+Pesticides: Storage Facilities, Mixing/Loading Areas

 III.
 Phosphorus: Fertilizer Storage